Getting Started with your CIMA Journey

 On the day of your exam, you will need to arrive at your test centre in good time and with photo identification.
 Due to the ongoing COVID-19 pandemic, certain test centres may have additional rules or requirements: make sure to check our COVID-19 page for the latest updates.

 If you are taking an online proctored exam at home, you will need to follow check-in procedures.
 You must make sure you have a computer with a webcam and a strong internet connection, as well as a clean, uncluttered work area.
 You will then need to provide a headshot photograph, a photograph of your identification, and a photograph of your work area.
-Your photos and exam will then be queued up and your exam should start within 15 minutes.
+Your exam should start within 15 minutes.

 If there are any issues with your photos, identification or workspace, you will be joined by a greeter, who will help you to troubleshoot.
 You will then be monitored via webcam and microphone for the duration of your exam.